Ys-Prakash/transcv/README.md

 # transcv
-> A library for creating custom vision transformers for computer vision
+> transcv creates vision transformers for visual recognition which can be pre-trained using self-supervised learning

 ## Install